xavdid/potent/README.md

 ### RawCommand

 Runs a shell command.
 The step succeeds if the command exits 0 and fails otherwise.
+Useful for operations that potent doesn't support natively.

 **Slug**: `raw-command`